BehnooshNasri/project_three/README.md

 #### Analysis of the Data by Year

-- Analyzing the the data aby year, it shows that not all jurisidictions have available data.
+Analyzing the the data aby year, it shows that not all jurisidictions have available data.
 The data shows that other than jurisdiction of Canada (unclear if federal data or aggergate of provinces), the top three provinces are Ontario then followed by alberta and British Columbia respectively.
-A visulaization of the data for the year period 2021/2022 is shown below:
+Visulaizations of the data for the year period 2021/2022 are shown below:

 Data by jurisdcition for 2021/2022 (bar chart):